Marona's Fantastic Tale: Plot

 Having just been hit by a car, a dog narrator sets up a frame story in which the events of the film are established as her life flashing before her eyes.
 The dog was born to a street dog and a purebred dog that purports to hate non-purebreds, thus the narrator muses that this is a shining example of blind love.
 Born as the youngest of a litter of nine, the narrator acquires her first name Nine.
 She is quickly given up and ends up as a stray for a period of time until she is taken in by an acrobat named Manole.

 Manole names her Ana, and provides her with a humble, yet happy life as they travel around performing on the streets.
 Ana experiences love for a human for the first time, becoming extremely loyal and satisfied with the state of her life.
 However, she realizes that she is holding Manole back from achieving his dreams, and when she sees how unhappy he is, she decides to run away.

 Once again living on the streets, the next human to find her is a construction worker named Istvan, who brings food to her every day.
 The narrator acquires her third name: Sara.
 Eventually, he decides to take her to his sick mother's house.
 After an accident that results in his mother hurting Sara, Istvan decides to take her in himself.
-While his girlfriend initially seems eager to have a pet, she quickly grows tired of the dog.
+While his wife initially seems eager to have a pet, she quickly grows tired of the dog.
 Once again, Sara reminisces how she could smell the unhappiness of Istvan, and decides that it is best for her to leave.

 As she is walking through a park, a little girl named Solange finds the dog and decides to take her in and name her Marona.
 Solange lives with her single mother and her grandfather, who are both skeptical of Marona at first, but grow to love her.
 Years pass by and Solange, now a teenage, takes Marona on a walk and decides to tie her to a tree and sneak off — presumably to go to a party.
 Marona escapes and chases after her, eventually resulting in her being hit by a car.